DecarbNexus/useeio_ghg_sources_disaggregation/README.md

 ### Use cases

 This dataset helps you:
+- Connect sector-level emissions to specific activities (e.g., "Natural Gas Combustion" vs "Aluminum Production")
 - Identify emission hotspots by GHG source within each economic sector
-- Separate combustion vs. process vs. fugitive emissions for better targeting
-- Connect sector-level emissions to specific activities (e.g., "Natural Gas Combustion" vs "Aluminum Production")
-- Map emissions to IPCC categories for international reporting
+- Map emissions to IPCC categories
-- Calculate emissions intensities (kgCO2e per USD of economic output)
 - Conduct hybrid EEIO accounting under the GHG Protocol

 ## Quick start (to reproduce the data)